-Here you can learn more about our Museum-based activities, on-site facilities, and stand-alone classroom resources.
+Here you can learn more about our Museum-based activities, on-site facilities, and learning resources.
 The Museum's rich and varied collections allow us to present money as a fascinating cross-curricular topic.
-We have consulted widely with teachers and other education professionals to develop a schools' service which closely supports Curriculum for Excellence.
-We hope that you will find it both exciting and relevant!
+We have consulted widely with teachers and other education professionals to develop an inspiring, accessible education service.

 What we Offer

-Children visiting the Museum engage in hands-on activities based around our extensive collection of original artefacts.
+Young people visiting the Museum engage in hands-on activities based around our extensive collection of original artefacts.
 These sessions are led by Museum staff and are free of charge.
-To find out more about the themes we cover, how a school visit is structured, and how to make a booking, please see below.

-We have developed a series of short videos and resources to support the teaching of money as an interdisciplinary topic.
-Further information is available here.
+We are continually adding to our online resource: Money Marvels.
+These videos and activities support the teaching of money as an interdisciplinary topic.

 On arrival, the class is given a short introduction to the Museum and the topic of money.
-The children are then split into three groups and rotated around three different activities.
-Each lasts about 45 minutes.
-A break is usually taken after the first activity.
-In order to give children the best possible experience, we recommend that you allow three to four hours for your visit.
+The young people are then split into smaller groups and rotate around different activities led by Museum staff.
+In order to give young people the best possible experience, we recommend that you allow three to four hours for your visit.